 Within each house, residents have their own large bedroom and then share a living room, kitchen, and dining room with their housemates.
 They buy their groceries at the Hogeweyk supermarket and get their medical needs tended at the outpatient clinic.

-The village has all sorts of amenities, including a cafe and parks with gardens and fountains along streets where the residents can freely roam.9 Village staff are everywhere, cleverly blending in as ordinary town folk.
-According to CNN:10
+The village has all sorts of amenities, including a cafe and parks with gardens and fountains along streets where the residents can freely roam.

 "Caretakers staff the restaurant, grocery store, hair salon, and theater -- although the residents don't always realize they are caretakers—and are also watching in the residents' living quarters."